 Diane Rogers began her love of family history when she was thirteen years old and has been actively researching her own family and the ancestors of others since that time.
-Because of the variety of areas she has researched and because of the many places she has lived, she has developed a broad knowledge of research in most areas in the United States as well as some experience with German and Swedish research.
-She is currently pursuing accreditation in United States Midwest region.
+Because of the variety of areas she has researched and because of the many places she has lived, she has developed a broad knowledge of research in most areas in the United States as well as experience with many European countries.

 Diane has a Bachelor of Science degree in Education and is skilled in both teaching and researching.
 She has been a Family History consultant for thirty years; the director of a Family History Center; organized community designed genealogy firesides; taught numerous genealogy classes and also worked as a consultant at the Salt Lake Family History Library.
 She has helped many find their “brick wall” ancestors both as a professional researcher and as an eager friend.